-Asia shares gain despite Wall St. weakness, dollar edges higher
+Asia shares gain despite Wall St. slip, dollar edges higher

-TOKYO/SYDNEY (Reuters) - Asian shares shrugged off Wall Street losses and a lackluster start to rally on Thursday, while the dollar edged up as investors priced in more U.S. rate hikes after upbeat economic data.
+TOKYO/SYDNEY (Reuters) - Asian shares shrugged off a lackluster start and pushed higher, while the dollar edged up as investors priced in more U.S. rate hikes after upbeat economic data.

-“European equity traders will likely inherit a positive market,” Ipek Ozkardeskaya, analyst at London Capital Group, said in a note.

-Futures portended solid openings for European bourses, with European stock futures STXEc1 up 0.3 percent, Dax futures FDXc1 up 0.4 percent, and FTSE futures FFIc1 and CAC futures FCEc1 each up 0.3 percent.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 0.7 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS added 0.6 percent.

 Japan's Nikkei .N225 reversed early losses and surged 1.5 percent as investors hunted for bargains after a six-day losing streak [.T]